drines/cnn_time_test/README.md

 summarizes how well the CNN performed on the image classification task.

-Note that the true identity of the or object in the image is must be indicated by the filename of the image.
+Note that the true identity of the object in the image is must be indicated by the filename of the image.
 The program extracts the pet image label from the filename before classifying the images using the pretrained CNN model.
 This